Arash Hatefi , Ph.D.

 160 Frelinghuysen Road, Piscataway, NJ, 08854

-• Stem cell engineering for cancer therapy
+• Stem cell engineering for imaging and therapy of cancer

 • Cancer Immunotherapy

 • Recombinant production of difficult-to-make peptides/proteins

 2003 – 2006 Postdoctoral Fellow (Recombinant Vector Engineering, Cancer Gene Therapy)